wargame-engine/battle-forge/public/data/rules_skirmish.md

 The following actions are available to all units.

 ### Focus
-The unit focuses and gains +1 Accuracy and Strength with its next attack.
+The unit gains a focus token which can be spent when it attacks for +1 Accuracy or Strength for that attack.
 ### Shoot
 The unit attacks with all equipped Ranged weapons.
 Units may only shoot once per round.
 ### Fight